Rise in children 'farmed out' to care homes

 A Department for Education spokesman said it was updating its strategy to improve responses to missing people and strengthening its care planning and children's homes regulation to require all homes to have a "clear policy for preventing children from going missing".

-"Local authorities have a statutory duty to make sure that placements meet the needs of children in their care and this includes the location of the placement," he added.
+"Local authorities have a statutory duty to make sure that placements meet the needs of children in their care and this includes the location of the placement," they added.

 Ms Coffey was author of Real Voices report - and a subsequent review Real Voices - Are they being heard? - into child sexual exploitation which was commissioned in the wake of the Rochdale grooming case in 2012.